dotnet/msbuild/documentation/specs/proposed/BuildCheck-Architecture.md

 ## Handling the Distributed Model

-We want to get some benefits (mostly inbox analyzers agility) from hosting BuildCheck infrastructure in worker nodes, but foremost we should prevent leaking the details of this model into public API and OM, until we are sure we cannot achive all goals from just scheduler node from `BuildEventArgs` (which will likely never happen - as the build should be fully reconstructable from the `BuildEventArgs`).
+We want to get some benefits (mostly inbox analyzers agility) from hosting BuildCheck infrastructure in worker nodes, but foremost we should prevent leaking the details of this model into public API and OM, until we are sure we cannot achieve all goals from just scheduler node from `BuildEventArgs` (which will likely never happen - as the build should be fully reconstructable from the `BuildEventArgs`).

 How we'll internally handle the distributed model:
-* Each node will have just a single instance of infrastructure (`IBuildCheckManager`) available (registered via the MSBuild DI - `IBuildComponentHost`).
+* Each node will have just a single instance of infrastructure (`IBuildCheckManager`) available (registered via the MSBuild dependency injection container - `IBuildComponentHost`).
 This applies to a scheduler node with inproc worker node as well.
 * Scheduler node will have an MSBuild `ILogger` registered that will enable communicating information from worker nodes BuildCheck module to the scheduler node BuildCheck module - namely:
     * Acquisition module from worker node will be able to communicated to the scheduler node that it encountered `PackageReference` for particular analyzer and that it should be loaded and instantiated in the main node.
     * Tracing module will be able to send perf stats from current worker node and aggregate all of those together in the main node.